Onosume/landing-page/README.md

 ## What Is This?

-This is a landing page for my personal website.
-It helps people decide where they want to go when looking for me on the internet.
+This is a landing page that helps people choose where they want to go when looking for me on the internet.

+It's basically a list of links to websites I own/manage, projects I'm involved with and my social profiles.

-## What Does It Use
+## What Does It Use?

 Simple HTML & CSS

-## Can I Use This For My Own Landing Page?

-I guess you could adapt it yeah, just follow the license.
+## Credit

+Developed by Matthew Tinn.

+Slightly adapted from and inspired by https://github.com/colons/colons.co.
+Please follow them, they are a cool interent person.